neumino/neumino.github.io/movies.md

-### Howard Lovecraft and the Kingdom of Madness
+### The Wonderful: Stories from the Space Station
-*Released on 2021-09-09, vote average 9*
+*Released on 2021-09-10, vote average 10*

-Returning from his previous adventure,  Howard Lovecraft must lead an expedition  to Antarctica, to prevent the awakening of Cthulhu!
+In unusual circumstances, scientists from different countries work together to achieve a common scientific goal.
+Locked in their spinning space lab, they are isolated from the world — family and friends - and can only watch from the outside as life on Earth continues without them.
+The space station is a monument not only to the weaknesses of humanity, but also to its ability to do the impossible for the sake of life in space.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/412EGH2OxzI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/6J6pzE_JfmE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>